-Just try calling any white person a racist and you’ll see what I mean.
+Racism is woven into our society more deeply than we can imagine.
+And some of the worst of it is ingrained into white people’s heads.
+Try calling any white person a racist and you’ll see what I mean.
 It’s not easy to accept the truth that we all have some unfair biases against certain groups of people.
 But we must overcome this white fragility to fix these terrible problems in society.

 Here are just 3 of the many useful and eye-opening lessons I got from this book:

 - Race doesn’t really exist, it’s just a social construct.

 - While many white people go through challenges, they have privileges that others who aren’t white don’t get.

 - White fragility protects racism and prevents it from being destroyed by making sure it stays unchallenged and unexamined.